rgl/json-format/README.txt

-This simple program that indents JSON from STDIN into STDOUT.
+This simple application indents JSON from STDIN into STDOUT.

 Use it like: